boyomarinov/AngularKendo/README.md

 # AngularKendo
 ============

-This is a 'playground' for testing out integration of Telerik controls with Angular and jQueryUI.
+This is a project intended for testing out integration of Telerik controls with Angular and jQueryUI.

 ## Estates part
 Kendo playground